 Online Savings Account and Money Market Interest Rates

-How to open a new online savings account.
 Opening a savings account online is easy.
 Simply visit the bank and begin the online application process.
 It takes about 15 minutes with each bank, depending on the institution.
 You will also need to initiate a funds transfer.
 Most online banks allow you to do this electronically when you set up your account, and many also allow you to send in a check or wire money.
 The easiest method is with an ACH transfer, which is fast and free.
-IT should take you approximately 2 or 3 days to fund your new account.
+It should take you approximately 2 or 3 days to fund your new account.

 What to look for.
 Here are the most important things to look for when opening a new savings account: